 Once we creep into adulthood and greater degrees of hearing loss, classified as mild to profound, we notice its negative effect on an individual’s social interactions and confidence.
 Hearing-impaired people report feelings of social exclusion, frustration, and loneliness, according to the WHO.
 These negative feelings are particularly present with older individuals, something I can attest to witnessing with my father.

-He benefits from standard hearing aids, but previously, he often asked my family to repeat what was said.
-After a long rally of “what,” he’d give up and for good reason: it’s exhausting to constantly have others relay what just happened.
+He benefited from standard hearing aids, but during the onset of his hearing loss, he often asked my family to repeat what was said.
+After a long rally of “what,” he’d give up, and for good reason: it’s exhausting to constantly have others relay what just happened.
 To add insult to injury, I wasn’t a patient child and lacked the ability to step outside myself, resulting in my own feelings of frustration with his impairment.
 Suffice to say, this only aggravated the situation further.

 It goes beyond familial interactions, though: Frank Lin, M.D., Ph.D, of Johns Hopkins explains that individuals are less inclined to enter general social situations when they anticipate lessened engagement as a consequence of hearing difficulties.
 This kind of social isolation doesn’t just impact emotional satisfaction and general confidence: it may also increase the risk of poor eating, alcohol consumption, depression, and dementia.